eloiisa-gh/herb-fun-facts/README.md

 <details >
   <summary>More details</summary>

-Continuous deployment: [Cloud Run](https://cloud.google.com/run) is configured to automatically deploy the web application when the source code is changed.
+Continuous Deployment: [Cloud Run](https://cloud.google.com/run) is configured to automatically deploy the web application when the source code is changed.
 Generative AI was added to the application using Vertex AI.

 Based on: [Automatically Deploy Generative AI Python Web Application from Version Control to Cloud Run](https://codelabs.developers.google.com/codelabs/deploy-from-github/gen-ai-python)